Douglas C-47 Skytrain: Vietnam War

-Several C-47 variants were used in the Vietnam War by the United States Air Force, including three advanced electronic-warfare variations, which sometimes were called "electric gooneys" designated EC-47N, EC-47P, or EC-47Q depending on the engine used.
+Several C-47 variants were used in the Vietnam War by the USAF, including three advanced electronic-warfare variations, which sometimes were called "electric gooneys" designated EC-47N, EC-47P, or EC-47Q depending on the engine used.
 In addition, HC-47s were used by the 9th Special Operations Squadron to conduct psychological warfare operations over South Vietnam and Laos.
 Miami Air International, Miami International Airport was a USAF military depot used to convert the commercial DC-3s/C-47s into military use.
 They came in as commercial aircraft purchased from third-world airlines and were completely stripped, rebuilt, and reconditioned.
 Long-range fuel tanks were installed, along with upgraded avionics and gun mounts.
 They left as first-rate military aircraft headed for combat in Vietnam in a variety of missions.
 EC-47s were also operated by the Vietnamese, Laotian, and Cambodian Air Forces.
-A gunship variation, using three 7.62 mm miniguns, designated AC-47 "Spooky", often nicknamed "Puff the magic dragon", also was deployed.
+A gunship variation, using three 7.62 mm miniguns, designated AC-47 "Spooky", often nicknamed "Puff the Magic Dragon", also was deployed.

 USAF retirement

-In June 1975 the USAF retired the last C-47 in service.
-In the US Navy and Marine Corps, the McDonnell Douglas DC-9 airliner in U.S. Navy service was named the C-9B Skytrain II in honor of the C-47 Skytrain.
+In June 1975, the USAF retired the last C-47 in service.
+In the U.S. Navy (USN) and Marine Corps (USMC), the McDonnell Douglas DC-9 airliner in USN service was named the C-9B Skytrain II in honor of the C-47 Skytrain.

-The USMC (United States Marine Corps) operated two C-47s in the United States at MCAS Yuma until at least 1978 and two in Japan at MCAS Iwakuni until at least 1980.
+The USMC operated two C-47s in the United States at MCAS Yuma until at least 1978 and two in Japan at MCAS Iwakuni until at least 1980.

 Variants

-C-47 in RCAF livery, still flying today.
-Operated by the RAF in England during WWII.
-FZ692 participated in two major airborne operations, Normandy and the Rhine Crossing.
+C-47 in RCAF livery, still flying today, operated by the RAF in England during WWII, FZ692 participated in two major airborne operations: Normandy and the Rhine Crossing.